-The One winged Angel: an old English legend tells about a one winged as brought the holy spearhead of the Crucifixion to Caversham.
+The One winged Angel: an old English legend tells of a one winged angel who brought the holy spearhead of the Crucifixion to Caversham.
 See the present plaque on Caversham Bridge.

-The Burning Bush: The Fathers of the church, such as Gregory of Nyssa, tradition understood the burning bush as a foreshadowing of the Virgin Mar was engulfed by the fire of the Holy Spirit; she became mother while never having her virginity consumed.
+The Burning Bush: The Fathers of the church, such as

-The ceiling: The stars on the ceiling are exactly as they were at 8pm on th 8th September 2017, Feast of the Nativity of Blessed Virgin Mary, one of the Marian solemnities.

-The various sizes of the planets and stars are all painted to show the relativ the objects - planets and constellations are larger, small stars have only the
+Gregory of Nyssa, as well as tradition understood the burning bush as a foreshadowing of the Virgin Mary who was engulfed by the fire of the Holy Spirit; she became mother while remaining a virgin.
+The ceiling: The stars on the ceiling are exactly as they were at 8pm on the night of 8th September 2017, Feast of the Nativity of Blessed Virgin Mary, one of the oldest Marian solemnities.
+The various sizes of the planets and stars are all painted to show the relative size of the objects - planets and constellations are larger, small stars have only three lines.

 'The day of the Nativity of the Mother of God is a day of universal joy, because through the Mother of God, the entire human race was renewed, and the sorrow of the first mother, Eve, was transformed into joy'.
-Saint John Damascene +749
+Saint John Damascene +749 in) out of the stem of Jesse'.